 Kibana addresses many use cases.
 Elastic has invested heavily in the innovation of the visualization interface.
 Users leverage the built-in features of Kibana for use cases such as APM, security analytics, business analytics, uptime monitoring, geospatial analytics, and more.

 Kibana has a strong support community.
-As an open source interface, Kibana has seen strong adoption and community contribution.
+As an free and open interface, Kibana has seen strong adoption and community contribution.
 Kibana users’ levels of experience vary dramatically — documentation, instruction, and community support reflects this broad spectrum of expertise.
 Elastic also offers training and individual support to help users get up and running.